|SURVEY OF THE UNIVERSE OF POSTSECONDARY INSTITUTIONS|

 |IPEDS collects data annually or biennially through these major components:|

 The Integrated Postsecondary Education Data System (IPEDS) is the National Center for Education Statistics’ (NCES) core postsecondary education data collection program, designed to help NCES meet its mandate to report full and complete statistics on the condition of postsecondary education in the United States.
-IPEDS collects institution–level data from providers of postsecondary education in the United States (the 50 states and the District of Columbia) and other jurisdictions, such as the U.S. Virgin Islands.
-IPEDS is a single, comprehensive system that is built around a series of interrelated survey components designed to collect institution–level data in such areas as enrollment, program completions, graduation rates, student financial aid, tuition and fees, faculty, staff, and finances.
+IPEDS collects institution‑level data from providers of postsecondary education in the United States (the 50 states and the District of Columbia) and other jurisdictions, such as the U.S. Virgin Islands.
+IPEDS is a single, comprehensive system that is built around a series of interrelated survey components designed to collect institution‑level data in such areas as enrollment, admissions, program completions, graduation rates and other outcome measures, retention rates, student financial aid, tuition and fees, faculty, staff, library data, and finances.

 Since 1993, completion of the IPEDS survey has been mandatory for all postsecondary institutions with a Program Participation Agreement (PPA) with the Office of Postsecondary Education (OPE), U.S. Department of Education: that is, institutions that participate in or are eligible to participate in any federal student financial assistance program authorized by Title IV of the Higher Education Act of 1965, as amended (20 USC 1094[a] ).
 For institutions not eligible to participate in Title IV programs, participation in IPEDS is voluntary.
 For years prior to 1993, only national‑level estimates from a sample of institutions are available for private less‑than‑2‑year institutions.